crypdick/tools/README.md

 -->
 # Ricardo Decal's Tools

-A collection of command-line utilities and scripts, written to be immediately runnable using `uv run https://tools.ricardodecal.com/python/foo.py`, which spawns a self-contained and ephemeral [`uv`](https://github.com/astral-sh/uv) Python environment.
+A collection of simple, self-contained tools in two flavors:

+- **Scripts** — Python CLI tools runnable with `uv run https://tools.ricardodecal.com/python/foo.py`, which spawns a self-contained and ephemeral [`uv`](https://github.com/astral-sh/uv) environment.
+- **Pages** — Single-file HTML tools that run entirely in your browser at `https://tools.ricardodecal.com/html/foo.html`.

 This is an experiment in low-stakes vibe coding.
 The code lives in [`crypdick/tools`](https://github.com/crypdick/tools).